 This Guideline is not a stand-alone document and does not contain the entirety of Providers' obligations.
-It must be read in conjunction with the Grant Agreement and any relevant Guidelines or reference material issued by the Department of Education, Skills and Employment and Department of Social Services under or in connection with the Grant Agreement.
+It must be read in conjunction with the Grant Agreement and any relevant Guidelines or reference material issued by the Department of Social Services under or in connection with the Grant Agreement.